MalakOdtalla/Movies-Library/README.md

 Project features consist of:
 - Home route; that when hit it, the server response and gives the data we need from json file.
 - Favirout route; which gives the welcoming massege as response.
+- updateMovies rout; helps in updates the records in the DB.
+- DeletMovies rout;  helps in delete records in the DB.